robschn/traceroute-mac/README.md

 ```
 ### Requirements

--Python 3
+- Python 3

--Netmiko
+- Netmiko

--Cisco Discovery Protocol (CDP) enable on ALL switches and routers
+- Cisco Discovery Protocol (CDP) enable on ALL switches and routers

--Cisco IOS that supports the "traceroute mac" command
+- Cisco IOS that supports the "traceroute mac" command